Quenched scaling limit of critical percolation clusters on Galton-Watson trees: Introduction

 \paragraph{Sketch of proof.} The proof of Theorem \ref{thm:ConvergenceOfSize} follows a similar strategy to that used to establish an analogous result for the height of $\C$ in \cite{archer2023quenched}: in particular, we choose $m$ of order $\log n$ such that, with high probability on the event $\{|\C|\geq n\}$, there is a single vertex at generation $m$ in $\bT$ that connects to the root and in addition has a large percolation cluster in the subtree emanating from it.
 The result of the theorem is then essentially obtained by averaging over the choice of this vertex.

-To prove Theorem \ref{main_theorem}, rather than working directly with $\C$, we work with its so-called \textit{contour function} (see Section \ref{sctn:coding of forests} for a definition).
-In particular, we show that the contour function $X$ coding a sequence of i.i.d. samples of $\C$ (under $\Pbt$) converges to the contour function coding an i.i.d. forest of stable trees.
-From this it is fairly straightforward to deduce the result of Theorem \ref{main_theorem}.
+To prove Theorem \ref{main_theorem}, rather than working directly with $\C$, we work with its so-called \textit{height function} (see Section \ref{sctn:coding of forests} for a definition).
+In particular, we show that the height function $X$ coding a sequence of i.i.d. samples of $\C$ (under $\Pbt$) converges to the height function coding an i.i.d. forest of stable trees.

-Since $\C$ is \textit{not} a Galton--Watson tree under the quenched law $\Pbt$, standard techniques to prove convergence of contour functions do not apply.
-Instead, the proof for convergence of the contour function proceeds by verifying a classical variance condition used to obtain quenched scaling limits of random walks in random environments \cite{Bolthausen,peres2006central,Bowditch_2018,fribergh2023quenched}.
-To state it, we fix some $T \in (0, \infty)$, and let $\C[0,T]$ denote the space of continuous functions from $[0,T] \to \R$, endowed with the uniform topology.
-We recall that $X$ denotes the contour function of a forest of i.i.d. samples of $\C$.
 For technical reasons it is also helpful to keep track of the local time of $X$ at $0$, which we will denote by $\Lambda$.
-(We interpolate both of these functions linearly so that they can be viewed as elements of $\C[0,T]$.)
+From this it is fairly classical to deduce the result of Theorem \ref{main_theorem} (by restricting to the first tree in the forest with size or height exceeding $n$).